 How many times have we reacted in the heat of the moment and lived to regret it?
 We eventually cooled down, but the damage was done.
 That’s because words and actions can never be taken back.
 They can lead to lasting relational damage, and people are not dispensable.
 Family is supposed to be for life, and good friends are hard to come by.
 Most of us have invested a lot in our family and friends and would feel the loss of alienating them.
 Even colleagues and coworkers are important, if only for a season.
 Broken relationships cannot always be restored, and even when they can it takes time and effort.
 If lack of self-control is so dangerous, then why is it so common?

 A fool gives full vent to his spirit, but a wise man quietly holds it back.Proverbs 29:11

 Emotions are the stuff of everyday life.
 Anyone in control of their emotions is in control of their life.
 Changing beliefs is admittedly not easy.
-Beliefs have staying power because they are based on real life memories.
+Beliefs have staying power because they are based on real memories.
 Memories are the interpretations of experiences.
 An individual who believes they are not worthy of love has an accumulated backlog of memories that support that belief.
-That individual can change their beliefs only by reinterpreting those experiences.
-Exercising power over the narrative is fundamental to changing one’s mind and changing one’s life.
+An individual can change their beliefs only by consciously reinterpreting their experiences or creating new ones that make old beliefs obsolete.

 My favorite technique to change the narrative is visualization.
 I have discussed visualization in other articles and will definitely publish more content about it in the future.
 What techniques, if any, do you favor?